uprial/secretrooms/README.md

 #### Use cases

-Find an entrance, take a minecart, enjoy your ride, discover a struct (disabled by default in config.yml)
+Find an entrance, take a minecart, enjoy your ride, discover a struct

 ![Find a monument](https://raw.githubusercontent.com/uprial/railnet/master/images/find-a-monument.png)